For up-to-date enrollment information please visit: https://www.chem.uci.edu/enrollment

 Many Chemistry courses are initially restricted to the following majors: Biology, Chemistry, Engineering, Nursing Science, Pharmaceutical Sciences, Physical Science, Public Health Sciences, and Undecided/Undeclared.

-If you have questions regarding the major restriction placed on Chem 1LD, please email email@example.com.
+If you have questions regarding major restrictions, please email email@example.com.

 If you don't meet the prerequisites for a chemistry course, you will be dropped from this course by the Chemistry Department.